 Ben Sanderson, an alcoholic Hollywood screenwriter who lost everything because of his drinking, arrives in Las Vegas to drink himself to death.
 There, he meets and forms an uneasy friendship and non-interference pact with prostitute Sera.

-Young psychotic man returns to neighborhood after release from prison.
-He seeks young lady he previously tried to rape and young man who protected her, with twisted ideas of love for her and hate for him.
+A psychotic young man returns to his old neighborhood after release from prison.
+He seeks out the woman he previously tried to rape and the man who protected her, with twisted ideas of love for her and hate for him.
 Written by

 Bill Smith <firstname.lastname@example.org>